Cities, Migration and Global Interdependence (MA)

 - In the online application portal, Leiden University will let you know whether you qualify for automatic admission and will guide you through all necessary steps to complete your registration, as well as informing you about what you have to do after applying.

-Note: you specifically need to mention your interest in the ‘Economic History’ programme in your motivation letter.
+Note: you specifically need to mention your interest in the ‘Economic History’ programme in the Questionnaire.

 For further questions about the Economic History specialisation, you can contact: